Biquaternion

 This article is about the ordinary biquaternions named by William Rowan Hamilton in 1844.
 Some of the more prominent proponents of these biquaternions include Alexander Macfarlane, Arthur W. Conway, Ludwik Silberstein, and Cornelius Lanczos.
 As developed below, the unit quasi-sphere of the biquaternions provides a representation of the Lorentz group, which is the foundation of special relativity.

 The algebra of biquaternions can be considered as a tensor product C ⊗_{R} H, where C is the field of complex numbers and H is the division algebra of (real) quaternions.
 In other words, the biquaternions are just the complexification of the quaternions.
 Viewed as a complex algebra, the biquaternions are isomorphic to the algebra of 2 × 2 complex matrices M_{2}(C).
 They are also isomorphic to several Clifford algebras including = Cl(C) = Cl_{2}(C) = Cl_{1,2}(R), the Pauli algebra Cl_{3,0}(R), and the even part Cl(R) = Cl(R) of the spacetime algebra.
+In the physics literature, the biquaternions, in its real Clifford algebra definition as Cl_{3,0}(R), are used under the name algebra of physical space.